Want to go travelling alone in your 30s and 40s? Seize the moment and dive right in, says Flash Pack co-founder Radha Vyas

 Let me guess.
 You did your A-levels, went straight to uni, and then threw yourself into your career – right?

 All through your 20s, you watched enviously as friends lived out their fantasies abroad, travelling the world, exploring exotic locations and posting their annoying photos on Facebook.

 And you thought you were being sensible, focusing on your career.
 Who needs a selfie hugging a koala bear, anyway?

 But you just can’t shake that feeling that you’ve missed out.

 Now that you’re in your 30s, you want to get out there and discover the world… but you’re scared.
 And you don’t have anyone to go with.
 Oh well, best shelve those travel plans again.
 Or maybe not.

-We think travelling alone in your 30s and 40s is as good a time as any, so are keen to debunk some of those myths that seem to come hand in hand with that idea.
-Here are just a few!
+We think travelling alone in your 30s and 40s is as good a time as any, so we’re keen to debunk some of those myths that seem to come hand-in-hand with that idea.
+Here are just a few.

 1. Time off work for a career break doesn’t mean you’ve ruined your career